CSCoursework/cs-battleships/.github/WRITEUP.md

 ## The main game loop

-Now, we can bring all the components we've written together in order to To start the game, all you have to do is a single function call.
+Now, we can bring all the components we've written together.
+In order to start the game, all you have to do is a single function call.
 This is done to reduce the amount of code contained within the file containing the entrypoint.

 ```go
 func Start() {